Ayesha-Dash96/Malicious-Agents-in-Robot-Swarms/README.md

 The behavior of the robots in this experiment is governed by two primary algorithms: one for normal behavior and another for malicious behavior.
 These algorithms dictate how the robots interact with each other and respond to different conditions within the swarm.

 - **Normal Behaviour:**
-Initialization: The sendCommands function is initiated, setting robot.redCount and robot.blueCount to 0, along with initializing neighRed and neighBlue.
+Initialization: The sendCommands function is initiated, setting robot.redCount and robot.blueCount to 0, along with initializing neighRed and neighBlue.<br />
-Neighbor Interaction: For each neighboring robot, the algorithm checks its color and updates the robot's red and blue counts accordingly.
+Neighbor Interaction: For each neighboring robot, the algorithm checks its color and updates the robot's red and blue counts accordingly.<br />
 Time-Based Decision Making: The algorithm checks if the current time minus the robot's last color change time exceeds a threshold.
-If so, it updates the robot's color based on the cumulative red and blue counts.
+If so, it updates the robot's color based on the cumulative red and blue counts.<br />
-Data Logging: The robot's data, including its new color, is saved to a CSV file for analysis.
+Data Logging: The robot's data, including its new color, is saved to a CSV file for analysis.<br />
 Command Execution: The robot's LED color and motor speeds are updated based on the new color, and a command message is sent to the robot.

 - **Malicious Behaviour:**
-Initialization: Variables are initialized, including a list of potentially malicious robot IDs (mal_robot) and a victim ID.
+Initialization: Variables are initialized, including a list of potentially malicious robot IDs (mal_robot) and a victim ID.<br />
-Neighbor Interaction: The algorithm checks the colors of neighboring robots and identifies potential victims if their IDs are in the malicious list.
+Neighbor Interaction: The algorithm checks the colors of neighboring robots and identifies potential victims if their IDs are in the malicious list.<br />
-Victim Manipulation: If the robot is identified as a victim, its red and blue counts are set to 0.
+Victim Manipulation: If the robot is identified as a victim, its red and blue counts are set to 0.<br />
 Color Change Logic: The algorithm decides whether to change the robot's color based on elapsed time.
-If the robot is a victim, the color change logic is reversed, leading to potentially disruptive behavior in the swarm.
+If the robot is a victim, the color change logic is reversed, leading to potentially disruptive behavior in the swarm.<br />
 Data Logging and Command Execution: Similar to the normal behavior algorithm, the robot's data is saved, and its LED color and motor speeds are updated based on the new color.

 ### Limitations
 While this project provides valuable insights into the behavior of robot swarms and the impact of malicious agents, there are several limitations to the current experimental setup: